Morganbyh/MOOC/README.md

-# Mining precedence relations among lectures video in MOOCs via concept prerequisite learning
+# Mining precedence relations among lecture videos in MOOCs via concept prerequisite learning

 **The following data set is the 6.2 section of the paper.
 The data set of the precedence relation voting results for the lecture videos of the four MOOC courses.
 Each course is completed by 3 master students.
 After the summary, the voting results are divided into three types.**